Pixboost/docs/setup/adding-s3-bucket-image-source.md

   * *Path Prefix* could be used if all your images in the bucket stored in one folder.
 In that case, you could set "Path prefix", and you won't need to set it in each API call.
 This field is optional
   * *Access Key* is an AWS user's access key created in the step above
   * *Secret Key* is an AWS user's secret key created in the step above

 ![](../.gitbook/assets/add-s3-images-source.png)

 * Click on "Add" button and verify that the source has been created

 ![](../.gitbook/assets/verify-images-source.png)

 ## Using API

-All API requests will follow the [original pattern](../api/README.md):
+All API requests follows the [original pattern](../api/README.md):

 `https://pixboost.com/api/2/img/[ALIAS]/[PATH_TO_THE_IMAGE]/[OPERATION]?[OPERATION_PARAMS]&auth=[API_KEY]`

 Let's consider a configuration from the step above.
-For instance, if there is an image in S3 bucket with a path (key): `prefix/another-prefix/images/hello.png` then to resize ti we would use the following URL:
+For instance, if there is an image in S3 bucket with a path (key): `prefix/another-prefix/images/hello.png` then to resize it we would use the following URL:

 `https://pixboost.com/api/2/img/bucket/images/hello.png/resize?size=200&auth=[API_KEY]`